quickwritereader/arrow/cpp/Nec.md

 #### tools:
 ```
+#NOTE: there was problem with library as it was added as hardcoded pathes in shared linking. we fixed it using mini-hack as policies and other settings did not work as intended
 $ cmake --version
 cmake version 3.19.3
 CMake suite maintained and supported by Kitware (kitware.com/cmake).

 $ nc++ --version
 nc++ (NCC) 3.2.1 (Build 18:49:44 Apr 23 2021)
 Copyright (C) 2018,2021 NEC Corporation.